rchampourlier/deck.automatic.js/README.md

 * **deck.onPlayToggle**: This event is triggered when the slideshow is either played or paused, and a boolean parameter is passed in with a value of true if the slideshow is now running or false if it is now paused.

+## TODO

+* Allow a secondary way of defining custom slide durations using classes instead of HTML 5 `data-` attribute (as discussed in [issue #1](https://github.com/rchampourlier/deck.automatic.js/issues/1)).

 ## License